-"Doctors deserve the right to access health services, just like their patients," AMA President, Dr Michael Gannon, said today.
+Dr Gannon said that doctors deserve the right to access health services, just like their patients.

-"Doctors and other health workers are at greater risk of mental illness and stress-related problems, yet the current laws inhibit many from seeking treatment for a mental health condition because they fear for their medical registration.
+"Doctors and other health workers are at greater risk of mental illness and stress-related problems, yet the current laws inhibit many from seeking treatment for a mental health condition because they fear for their medical registration," Dr Gannon said.